grpc-ecosystem/grpc-gateway/README.md

 ## Installation

-The grpc-gateway requires a local installation of the Google protocol buffers compiler `protoc` v3.0.0 or above.
+The gRPC-Gateway requires a local installation of the Google protocol buffers compiler `protoc` v3.0.0 or above.
 Please install this via your local package manager or by downloading one of the releases from the official repository: